domain-centric/documentation_builder/doc/wiki/01-Documentation-Builder.md

-[//]: # (This file was generated from: doc/templates/01-Documentation-Builder.mdt using the documentation_builder package on: 2021-08-15 15:49:59.132912.)
+[//]: # (This file was generated from: doc/templates/01-Documentation-Builder.mdt using the documentation_builder package on: 2021-08-16 14:10:17.228048.)
-{ImportDoc file:'documentation_builder/DocumentationBuilder'}
+{ImportDoc path:'lib/builders/documentation_builder.dart|DocumentationBuilder'}

+[PreviousHomeNext]